readthedocs/blog/drop-support-system-packages.rst

 Drop support for "Use system packages"
 ======================================

-You are receving this email because your Read the Docs project is impacted by an upcoming deprecation.

 Read the Docs used to pre-install common scientific Python packages like ``scipy``, ``numpy``, ``pandas``, ``matplotlib`` and others at system level to speed up the build process.